Orca Slicer

 What is Orca Slicer?
 (Overview & Latest Updates)

-The software is built on bambu labs slicer but comes with extra features, built-in calibration tools, and support for many printers, not just Bambu Lab.
+Orca Slicer is a simple and powerful converts 3D models into G-code printing slicer.
+It works well for beginners, hobbyists, and professionals.
+3d printer software is built on bambu labs slicer but comes with extra features, built-in Ocra’s calibration, and support for many printers, not just bambu labs app.

 Who Should Use Orca Slicer